 The aesthetics reflects a traditional saloon with a sexy, modern spin.
 Designer Karen Herold incorporated rustic wooden beams; artwork featuring old West, black and white photos; tufted leather banquettes; butcher block, high top tables; denim blue damask wallpaper; multi-tiered, crystal chandeliers; reclaimed hickory wood flooring sourced from a barn; antique gilded mirrors; custom made velvet sconces with “burlesque” fringe; and an old saloon-style, Meister piano that has been transformed into deejay booth.
 The 30-foot bar is made of reclaimed barn wood and liquor bottles will be displayed on wood shelves suspended by chains.
 Both the bar, and its 17 seats, incorporate saddle stitching and grommets into the decor.

 High Noon Saloon offers 11 flat panel televisions (sizes vary from 43-inch to 60-inch), perfect for sports viewing (the venue is an Official Blackhawks Bar and Chicago’s newest Illini Bar).
 There is 100 seats total inside the restaurant and bar, and 20 on the side walk patio, which is accessible by the accordion glass window.

 High Noon Saloon is open weekdays at 4 p.m., and weekends at 11 a.m.
-Chef Beltran’s kitchen is open until 1 a.m. every night (venue closes at 2 a.m., 3 a.m. on Saturdays).
-High Noon Saloon features local DJs on Thursday, Friday and Saturday evenings.
+Chef Gonzalez’s kitchen is open until 11 p.m.
+Sunday through Thursday and 12 a.m.
+Friday and Saturday (venue closes at 2 a.m., 3 a.m. on Saturdays).
+High Noon Saloon features local musicians on Thursday and DJs on Friday and Saturday evenings.